renaudcerrato/renaudcerrato.github.io/_posts/2016-10-01-virtual-ssid-hostapd.md

 ## Diagram

-Based on [my previous setup]({% post_url 2016-05-23-build-your-homemade-router-part2 %}), we can draw a diagram of what we want to achieve. `wlp5s0` is our physical wireless interface, and our virtual SSID will run on a virtual `wlan0` interface, on its own `192.168.2.0/24` sub-network:
+Based on [my current setup]({% post_url 2016-05-23-build-your-homemade-router-part2 %}), I can draw a diagram of what we want to achieve. `wlp5s0` is our physical wireless interface, and our virtual SSID will run on a virtual `wlan0` interface on its own `192.168.2.0/24` sub-network:

 ![](/images/router-dual-ssid.png){: .center-image }